Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 Large photos Small photos

 Sugar is used as a preservative and to enhance flavor.
-Cherry plum jam is boiled in its own juice or syrup of 25-35% concentration.
+Cherry plum jam is boiled in own juice or syrup of 25-35% concentration.
 Before heat treatment, the fruits are pricked with a pin so that they are saturated with sugar and do not burst.

-Time - 10 hours, taking into account insistence.
-Output - 2 liters.
+Time – 10 hours, including infusion.
+Yield: 2 liters.

 Ingredients: